Skip to content

 The generator registers column cells bare ("column.status-badge": StatusBadgeCell).
 The optional columnCell() helper is a type-narrowing identity wrapper — columnCell(StatusBadgeCell) — for when you want the registry entry itself type-checked against the column’s props; it changes nothing at runtime.

-The generator appended an entry under columns in resources/js/registry.ts:
+The generator appended an entry to the table.columns extension registry in resources/js/registry.ts:

-import { createPlugin, extendRegistry, registry as packageRegistry } from "@lattice-php/lattice";
+import { extendRegistry, registry as packageRegistry } from "@lattice-php/lattice";

 import { StatusBadgeCell } from "./columns/status-badge";